regb/scalavator/README.md

 It should start the Desktop JVM version of Scalavator.
-You can also build an Android APK (after installing the Android dependencies) with `sbt android/android:packageDebug)` and a javascript build with (after installing scala.js dependencies) `sbt html5/fastOptJS`.
+You can also build an Android APK (after installing the Android dependencies) with `sbt android/android:packageDebug` and a javascript build (after installing scala.js dependencies) with `sbt html5/fastOptJS`.

 Not that anyone would ever need them, but just in case, all the art assets that I provided for the game are released in the public domain.
 Some assets on this